Realty Bites: Production

 The writers wanted to do a "Marge episode", but one where her job does not work out, unlike previous episodes.
 The episode marks the first appearance of Gil Gunderson, voiced by Dan Castellaneta, and Cookie Kwan, voiced by Tress MacNeille.
 Excuses were made by the writers to bring back Gil in future episodes based on Castellaneta's performance at the table read, which proved popular with the staff.
 Snake's prison number is 7F20, the production code of "The War of the Simpsons", the episode in which he first appeared.
+Snake's cellmate Johnny D's prison number, 5F06, is the production code of this episode.

 The piano wire scene was meant to end with Kirk's sandwich being sliced just the way he wanted, until George Meyer suggested that his arm be cut off instead.
 Mike Scully described the ensuing laughter at his suggestion as the most intense he had ever heard from the staff, saying: "They were literally choking because the joke was so unexpected.
 It was a shocked kind of laugh, and it just started rolling, one of those laughs that build the more they reverberate through you."
-In the unemployment line, the unemployment recipient with the bucket hat and the beard is a caricature of George Meyer.
+In the unemployment line, the unemployment recipient with the bucket hat and the beard is a caricature of Meyer.
 Due to Phil Hartman's death, the recurring characters of Lionel Hutz and Troy McClure were retired.
 As such, this episode is the last speaking appearance of Lionel Hutz, with him only being featured as a background character in some future episodes.
 Troy McClure's final appearance would be in "Bart the Mother", the third episode of season ten.

 Cultural references

-The title of the episode is an allusion to the 1994 movie Reality Bites.
-Gil Gunderson is based on Jack Lemmon's portrayal of Shelley Levene in the 1992 film Glengarry Glen Ross.
+The title is a play on the title of Reality Bites (1994).
+Gil Gunderson is based on Jack Lemmon's portrayal of Shelley Levene in Glengarry Glen Ross (1992).

 When Homer drives by Snake for the first time in the convertible he sings, "My name is Luka, and I live on the second floor."
 The lyrics are from the hit song "Luka" by Suzanne Vega.

 At one point in the episode, Snake sets up a wire across a road to decapitate Homer as he drives by.
 The wire is supplied by "Acme", after the brand of equipment used by Wile E. Coyote to try and stop Road Runner in the Looney Tunes cartoons.

-When Ned Flanders explains to Marge that they were painting Todd's room red, Todd starts saying "Red room, red room" and moves his finger, like the character of Danny does in the film The Shining.
+When Ned Flanders explains to Marge that they were painting Todd's room red, Todd starts saying "Red room, red room" and moves his finger, a reference to Danny intoning "Red Rum" in The Shining (1980).

 Lionel Hutz reading the list of wrecked items to Marge is a tribute to the Lethal Weapon movies.

 The newspaper front page reporting the "Jealous Jockey Murders" carries the statement "Mrs. Astor safe" beneath the headline.
-This is a reference to the front page of The New York Times on April 15, 1912, reporting the sinking of the RMS Titanic three days earlier whilst assuring that "Ismay safe, Mrs. Astor maybe".
+This is a reference to the front page of The New York Times on April 15, 1912, reporting the sinking of the RMS Titanic three days earlier while assuring that "Ismay safe, Mrs. Astor maybe".